ryejs/ryejs.com/docs/manipulation.md

     .text() <span>⇒ text</span>
 </div>

-Sets or gets `textContent`.
-If no argument given it returns only the first element's value.
+Set or get `textContent`.
+If no argument given, returns the first element's value.

 html